frit007/ParallelChess/README.md

 ## ChessApi
 A ASP.NET Core server allowing people to challenge the AI via a rest api

+## ChessDisplay
+A angular application using the ChessApi to play against the AI. it is planned that this could also play against a web assembly version, for offline play.

 ## ParrallelChessPerformance
 A messy library containing performance tests